 Tactful Team Management

-As an account executive, knowing your team’s conflict styles helps you understand how to communicate with them in a way they would respond positively to.
+As an project manager, knowing your team’s conflict styles helps you understand how to communicate with them in a way they would respond positively to.
 For instance, if you are dealing with a teammate that has an “accommodating” conflict style, assuring them that your personal relationship will not be impacted by the situation at hand would help them calm down and be more open to compromise and collaboration.
 This would result in a better quality deliverable to the client, as well as the development of a stronger bond between you and your teammate.

 Stronger Team Collaboration